mandlerm/BookTracker/NOTES.md

 SCOPE METHOD HELP!

-books_controller...if i have no logic in an action, do I need the action?
 Controller logic.
 start with predefined categories
-When I sign in with OmniAuth, the url looks funny:  http://localhost:3000/users#_=_ category controller == should that be a model method?  and if so, how do I access it?
+??category controller == should that be a model method?  and if so, how do I access it???
 [ ]date validation for book_record. must not be in future  -- book_record controller.
 [ ] if new book fails, why aren't error messages showing?
   1. not title.  title error shows